 - and they cannot complete their project until they have completed their literature-review.

 How to Make a Gantt Chart

-After reading about what a Gantt chart is, who needs it, and its key features, you probably want to make a Gantt chart yourself.
+After reading about what Gantt Chart is, who needs it, and its key features, you probably want to make a Gantt chart yourself.
 Starting with Gantt charts is not difficult at all, and there are a variety of apps to help you do that.
 Let’s dive into some of them.

 Create charts with Microsoft Excel

 You can create a simple Gantt chart in Excel: there is no pre-set formatting, so you’ll have to do it yourself from scratch: